Bio & Incident Details

 Police Officer Nicholas Smarr and Public Safety Officer Jody Smith, of the Georgia Southwestern State University Department of Public Safety, were shot and killed while responding to a domestic violence incident at a local apartment complex at South Lee Street and Country Club Drive, near the Georgia Southwestern State University.

-The suspect fled the scene but was found deceased the next day following a SWAT raid of a local residence.
+The suspect fled the scene but committed suicide next day following a SWAT raid of a local residence.

 Officer Smarr was a U.S Marine Corps veteran had served with the Americus Police Department for one year and had prior law enforcement experience.